arunnthevapalan/custom-chatgpt/README.md

 ## Prerequisites
 To run this project, ensure you have:
 - Python 3.8 or higher installed
-- An OpenAI API key
+- An OpenAI API key (You can obtain an API key by signing up at [OpenAI's platform](https://platform.openai.com/login) and navigating to the API Keys section.)

 ## Installation
 Clone the repository and install the required dependencies: